miklevin/MikeLev.in/_posts/2025-07-10-infinite-regression-ai-collaboration-strategy.md

 This is where the self-correction comes from.

+### The Beauty and Instability of Mathematical Foundations

 Nothing is ever as pure and stable as that math behind that butterfly graph.
 Perfectly deterministic formulas are like Platonic solids — those 5 mathematically perfect shapes that all D&D dice come from.
 Infinite randomness